Procurement Management Training

 To substantially enhance the capacity for procurement management through a structured education and training program addressed to the needs of the senior managers, working level staff, auditors and business community in order to build a profession of procurement specialists.

-Under the procurement management capacity building focus will be given primarily on two areas:
+Under the procurement management capacity focus has been given primarily on two areas:

 Overall Programme for Improving Procurement Management Capacity